Other people who can help

 Deaf people and the Deaf community

 Deaf adults can provide an insight into the experience of growing up deaf and can also be a useful source of information about a wide range of issues relating to communication and Deaf culture and identity.
 Sometimes the professionals who work with you will be deaf, but if they aren’t, there are other ways to meet deaf adults.

 At our family events we often have deaf adults as guest speakers who discuss their experiences and answer questions from parents.
-You can see what events are on in your area here.
+You can see upcoming events here.

 Another way to meet deaf adults is by attending events organised by or created for members of the Deaf community.
 There are a number of these across the UK including a film and art festival and lots of sports events.

 In many areas there are centres or clubs for deaf people that may be able to give you more information.
 It is worth using an internet search engine to see what is available in your area.

 Other parents and carers of deaf children can help by: